gm672/memoire/src/chapter_4/readme.md

 # Chapter 4

 To train a neural network, use the file optimize.py. the script records a series of experiments inside the Comet-ML dashboard.
-To use this file, you need a Comet-ML api key. register is free using a educatioal email adress.
+To use this file, you need a Comet-ML api key inside a `.comet.config` file.
+Registering is free using a educational email adress.
 Inside the script, you can change the parameters of the experiments.

 Example of usage :